erunyon/erikrunyon.com/_posts/2018-10-15-be-better-accessibility.md

 ---
 > Everything is broken.
 And it’s broken because we broke it.

 Accessibility isn't something we should do because we might get sued.
-It's something we do because it's the right thing.
+It's something we do because it's right.